 Homeschooling mom of our Fantastic Four- former middle and high school biology teacher, paper crafter and sewing visioneer, nature lover, and wife to a dashing chemical engineer!
 This year we are homeschooling 9th, 7th, 5th, and 2nd grades.
 We strive for experiencing the extraordinary while still being enchanted with the everyday.
 We are primarily a unit study family with a Charlotte Mason flavor and a sprinkling of unschooling.

-Kendra lives in Tasmania Australia with her husband, the Man From Down Under, her two curious boys, a dog that thinks he's human, & a guinea pig that won't stop squeaking.
-She's a second generation homeschooled home educator.
+Kendra lives in Tasmania Australia with her husband, the Man From Down Under, her two curious boys, a dog that thinks he's human, a guinea pig that won't stop squeaking, & a bird learning to talk back.
+She's a second generation home educator.
 She loves using methods from Unit Studies to Boxed Curriculum and everything in between to help feed the curious minds of her two, ever growing, boys.
 Creator, and avid user, of the Homeschooling Book of Days & The Nature Game.
 She can be found retelling tales from The Land Down Under over at the Aussie Pumpkin Patch.

 Steve keeps busy with five children and a job in information security.
 He also has a second job as principal of the Hodgepodge homeschool.

 As a veteran educator I am always looking for new ways to bring learning to life for my family.
 I enjoy traveling, sharing ideas with other moms, and helping my children explore the world around them.
 Our favorite subjects to study together are history, literature and geography.
 I blog about our educational adventures at Education Possible and I share literature related resources at World for Learning

 Tonia is a homeschooling mom to one daughter, married to her college sweetheart, and owner of one crazy beagle.
 You can find her reading a book when she isn't busy homeschooling or writing.